vatchedonikian/CarND-MPC-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Project Writeup

+MPC uses a prediction model that determines the most optimal path by minimizing a constructed cost function.
+In this case, the model is a vehicle model, where inputs to the system are steering and acceleration.
+The state of the system is the x position, y position, heading angle, velocity, cross track error, and heading error.
+The desired position of the vehicle is clearly the center of the lane.
+The model of the vehicles position is used as contstraints for the cost function.
+The constraints correspond to the cost function.
+The components of the cost funciton the cross track error, the heading error, the reference velocity error, the steering command and the acceleration command.
+These can be weighted in order to place more importance on certain parts.
+In my project I placed high importance on minimizing the use of steering, the change in steering, and the heading error.
+This was from trial and error, as the simulator was steering out of control at first.

+I started with N=25 and dt=0.05, as was given to us in the quiz.
+However, the dt was very small and due to latency delay, this was too short of a time to implement.
+After adjusting the numbers I decided on N=20 and dt=0.1.

+To fit a polynomial to the waypoints using polyfit, I had to first transform the waypoints into vehicle coordinates.
+This was done with a simple translation and rotation formula, similar to what was used in previous projects.

+In order to address the latency issue, the data read back from the simulator had to be tweaked to get a more accurate position and speed of the car.
+The reason is, by the time a command is sent from the controller to the actuators, the system is in a different state, and likewise, by the time data is sent from the system to the computer, the system has moved.
+I accounted for this latency by adjusting the data sent from the simulator by factors of a latency constant which was 0.1 for being equal to dt.

+Overall, this project was difficult but I believe once the correct set up was implemented, I was able to tune to my desire and the results are much better than the PID project.